Date/Time fields store dates and time values.

 Date field, the date is saved as 04/16/1970.
 The date entered

-was interpreted as a modified julian date, which is seconds since Jan.
+was interpreted as Unix time, which is seconds since Jan.
 1, 1970.

 The following display options are defined in